PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: EXPERIMENTS

 Table~\ref{tab:results} reports \textit{$F_1$} scores and cleaning speed (see supplement for precision/recall).
 We do not aim to anoint a single `best cleaning system,’ since optimality depends on the available domain knowledge and the user's desired level of customization.
 Further, while we followed system authors’ per-dataset recommendations where possible, a pure system comparison is difficult, since each system relies on its own rule configuration.
 Rather, we note that short (\textless 50-line) PClean programs can encode knowledge useful in practice for cleaning diverse data, and inference is good enough to achieve $F_1$ scores as good or better than SOTA data-cleaning systems on all three datasets, often in less wall-clock time.
-Additionally, PClean programs are concise, and e.g. could encode in a single line what required 50 lines of Java for NADEEF (see supplement).
+As an illustration of the value and convenience of encoding relevant knowledge, on \textit{Flights}, a baseline, 16-line PClean program earns an $F_1$ score of $0.60$, but the $F_1$ can be boosted to 0.69 by encoding that sources have varying reliability (+1 line), and to 0.90 by encoding that for a given flight, an airline’s own website is most likely to be reliable (+1 line).
+By contrast, adding a similar reliability heuristic to NADEEF required 50 lines of Java; see supplement.

-\textbf{(3) Scalability to large, real-world data.} We ran PClean on the Medicare Physician Compare National dataset, shown earlier in Figure~\ref{fig:physicians_results}.
+\textbf{(3) Scalability to Large, Real-World Data.} We ran PClean on the Medicare Physician Compare National dataset, shown earlier in Figure~\ref{fig:physicians_results}.
 It contains 2.2 million records, each listing a clinician and a practice location; the same clinician may work at multiple practices, and many clinicians may work at the same practice.
-NULL values and systematic errors are common (e.g. consistently misspelled city names for a practice).
+NULLs and systematic errors are common (e.g. consistently misspelled city names at a practice).

-Running PClean took 7h36m, changing 8,245 values and imputing 1,535,415 missing cells.
-In a random sample of 100 imputed cells, 90\% agreed with manually obtained ground truth.
-We also manually checked PClean's changes, and 7,954 (96.5\%) were correct.
-Of these, some were correct normalization (e.g. choosing a single spelling for cities whose names could be spelled multiple ways).
-To calibrate, NADEEF only changes 88 cells across the whole dataset, and HoloClean did not initialize in 24 hours, using the configuration provided by HoloClean's authors.
+PClean took 7h36m, performing 8,245 repairs and 1,535,415 imputations.
+Out of 100 randomly chosen imputations, 90\% agreed with manually obtained ground truth.
+We also verified that 7,954 repairs (96.5\%) were correct (some were correct normalization, e.g. choosing a single spelling for cities whose names could be spelled multiple ways).
+By contrast, NADEEF changed 88 cells across the whole dataset, and HoloClean did not initialize in 24 hours, using the configuration provided by HoloClean's authors.